-The Kales building was designed by Detroit architect Albert Kahn in 1914, and renovated between 2013-2014 with Brian Hurttienne acting as lead architect.
+The Kales building, the former Kresge Company headquarters building, was designed by famed Detroit architect Albert Kahn in 1914, and renovated between 2001-2006 with Brian Hurttienne acting as lead architect.

 Location: Detroit, MI

-Area: - SF
+Area: 144,000 SF

 Kales Building, LLC